Developing teaching competence through practice

 Generally, Practicum takes the form of a shorter period of attachment to schools for school experience and teaching assistantship, and another of a longer duration for block teaching.
 The duration of each of these components varies from programme to programme, and at different stages of the initial teacher preparation.
 For every practicum, arrangements are made with the schools (with input from MOE) to provide opportunities for the student teachers to teach their subjects of specialisation to intact classes.

 The Associate Dean, Practicum & Partnerships (AD/PP) oversees the Practicum and also looks at ways of enhancing communication channels between NIE and schools.
+The Associate Dean, Professional Practice oversees the e-Portfolio initiative in NIE and Teacher Leadership.

 To find out more about the Practicum for the programme that you are enrolled in, you can visit the Practicum home page.